-To this extent the organisation agrees to increase the minimum rates of pay contained in SCHEDULE "A" an amount equal to and in accordance with any National Wage Case decision as determined and granted by the Australian Industrial Relations Commission from time to time.
+To this extent the organisation agrees to increase the minimum rates of pay contained in SCHEDULE "A" an amount equal to and in accordance with any State Wage Case Decision (New South Wales) as determined and granted by the Industrial Relations Commission New South Wales from time to time.

-4.3 Payment of Wages
+4.4 Payment of Wages

 Wages shall be paid fortnightly into a Financial Institution, banking account of the employee's choice subject to the limitations of the organisations payroll and accounting systems.
-Timesheets must be completed and submitted to the organisation before the payment of wages, are made.
-An employee who fails to complete or submit a timesheet in the required timeframe will not be paid for time worked until the next pay day after the timesheet has been completed and submitted.